 Follow these simple steps to read you meter:

-• Once you have located your meter chamber, use a flat-bladed screwdriver to open the lid on the chamber
+- Once you have located your meter chamber, use a blunt object to open the lid on the chamber

 Higher than normal bill?